A tale of two kinds of exceptional point in a hydrogen molecule: Hubbard hydrogen molecule with diagonal symmetry

-The $\PT$ broken and unbroken phase diagrams are shown in \fref{fig:gammae:vs:U}.
-For no other non-Hermiticity parameter, the phase boundary hits unity in the non-interacting limit ($U=0$) at $t=1$, agreeing with the result recently obtained by Pan \etal~\cite{pan:wang:cui:chen:pra20}.
-However, as soon as the off-diagonal non-Hermiticity parameter is turned on (e.g. $\l=0.5$ case shown \fref{fig:gammae:vs:U}), the boundary diminishes implying $PT$-symmetry breaking at lower values of $\g$.
+\col{ The diagonal non-Hermiticity driven $\PT$ broken and unbroken phase diagrams are shown in \fref{fig:gamma_e:vs_U}.
+For no other non-Hermiticity parameter ($\l=0$), the phase boundary hits the value of hopping amplitude ($t=1$ in our case) in the non-interacting limit ($U=0$).
+This agrees with the result recently obtained by Pan \etal~\cite{pan:wang:cui:chen:pra20}.
+However, as soon as the off-diagonal non-Hermiticity parameter is turned on (e.g. $\l=0.5$ case shown \fref{fig:gamma_e:vs_U}), the boundary diminishes implying $PT$-symmetry breaking at lower values of $\g$. \fref{fig:3Dscat:gammae:vs:l:U} plots the trajectory the $|\g_e|$ (EPs on the $\g$ axis) on the $U$-$\l$ plane reflecting the fact that both $U$ and $\l$ diminish its value and hence the $\PT$-broken phase transition gets delayed.
+This signifies two kinds of competition the $\g$-parameter encounters: (i) off-diagonal non-Hermiticity ($\l$) acting against the diagonal non-Hermiticity and (ii) Hermitian localization parameter ($U$) acting against the destabilizing loss-gain parameter. }